What the

 The Trust does not consider applications for:

-Roof projects, solar energy projects, heating systems, replacement boilers, replacement windows or frames.
+Roof projects, insulation projects, solar energy projects, lighting conductors, heating systems, replacement boilers, replacing windows with new frames or the repairing of existing window frames or repairing of existing glass.

-Delayed church maintenance: for example fabric / stonework / graveyard / pathway repairs / church yard projects and other items which may have been highlighted in Quinquennial reports and inspections; car-park projects.
+Delayed church maintenance: for example repairs to the fabric; repairs to or new stonework; maintenance of graveyards; pathways projects (repairs or new); churchyard projects and other items which have been highlighted in Quinquennial reports and inspections; drainage projects, any element of car-park projects.

-Purchase of or restoration of stain glass or church bells; restoration projects; provision of loans; to repay outstanding loans; church organ repair/purchase/renewal projects; for completed capital projects; for educational scholarships or bursaries.
+Purchase of or restoration of stain glass or church bells; restoration projects; provision of loans; to repay outstanding loans; church organ projects: repair/purchase/renewal; for completed capital projects; for educational scholarships or bursaries, emergency grants.

-Sabbaticals; choral training or choral performances; for research projects; to fund gap years; to fund intern placements; IT projects; online / platform based / e-based mission (internet / www); development of Apps; radio or TV stations; art work, paintings or sculptures; to publish books; to provide musical instruments; touring opera or music companies; to provide or renew lighting and audio equipment; av streaming equipment; to benefit the hospice movement; from individual hospices.
+Sabbaticals; choral training or choral performances; for research projects; to fund gap years; to fund intern placements; IT projects; online / platform based / e-based mission (internet / www); development of Apps; radio or TV stations; art work, paintings or sculptures; to publish books; to provide musical instruments; touring opera or music companies; to provide or renew lighting; to provide or renew PA / loop systems / audio equipment; av streaming equipment.

 If you applying on behalf of a Methodist Church please click here for additional details